Have you tried this baseball bat? Let us know what you think. Review this Bat!

-The 2 5/8 Drop 8 2017 Zen is no longer USSSA Certified.
-As well, the 2 3/4 Drop 10 2017 CF Zen has been removed from the USSSA certification.
+Both the original 2 5/8 Drop 8 2017 Zen and the 2 3/4 CF Zen for 2017 are illegal for USSSA play (and several other leagues).
 In response, DeMarini released retooled versions of the CF Zen in both a drop 8, 2 5/8 and drop 10, 2 3/4.
 Each has an orange end cap to identify it is a legal bat for play.
-There are other return options from DeMarini you can see below.

 We have hit with this bat in the cage and at a few different games among different players.
 It is definitely not the bat of old.
 That thing made tiny little kids look like rock stars.
 The retooled one is nice and performs like other bats in this age category should, but the fact it is dialed down from the old (illegal) one makes us a tiny bit disappointed.
 That is not to say the Retooled Zen is a bad bat.
 Indeed, we like it.
 Just note you won’t be seeing the bombs that made this bat illegal.
 And, to boot, the bat weighs about an ounce more than it used to.

 Word spreads fast on the internet.
 So when DeMarini’s 2 3/4 drop 10 CF Zen for 2017 was deemed illegal by USSSA on a Thursday night while we were enjoying some Spring Training games, our social media and email blew up with requests for information on what exactly that meant.
 Since we have now had time to get back in the saddle, much of the initial panic in the market has worn off.
 Still, we detail the information we have gathered about the CF Zen Illegal Article Contents